scylladb/scylladb/docs/dev/reader-concurrency-semaphore.md

 Permits can be registered as "inactive".
 This means that the reader object associated with the permit will be kept around only as long as resource consumption is below the semaphore's limit.
 Otherwise, the reader object will be evicted (destroyed) to free up resources.
 Evicted permits have to be re-admitted to continue the read.

-This is used in multiple places, but in general it is used to cache readers between differnt pages of a query.
+This is used in multiple places, but in general it is used to cache readers between different pages of a query.
 Making reads inactive is also used to prevent deadlocks, where a single process has to obtain permits on multiple shards.
 To avoid deadlocks, the process marks all shards it is not currently using, as inactive, to allow a concurrent process to be able to obtain permits on those shards.
 Repair and multi-shard reads mark unused shard readers as inactive for this purpose.

 Inactive reads are only evicted when their eviction can potentially allow for permits currently waiting on admission to be admitted.
 So for example if admission is blocked by lack of memory, inactive reads will be evicted.
 If admission is blocked by some permit being marked as `need_cpu`, inactive readers will not be evicted.